acl-org/eacl-2024/_pages/venue.md

 Discount Hotel Links to come.

 The ACL has the following Discounted Room Blocks for our attendees to take advantage of at a first come first serve basis.
-Please note the Room blocks end on Tuesday December 7, 2023, or when the block sells out.
+Please note the Room blocks end on Monday, February 19, 2024, or when the block sells out.

 Radisson Blu, St. Julians
 - Twin sharing accommodation with Breakfast: EUR 145.00 per person per night